Behaviour Interactive: History

-2nd Behaviour Interactive era

 On November 8, 2010, Artificial Mind & Movement announced its name was returning to Behaviour Interactive.
 The change was partly due to increased production of original titles and thus stronger presence in the gaming community, partly due to the availability of the original name, and partly due to one particular obscene interpretation of the initialism "A2M".

 The studio has maintained its work-for-hire services with major clients while continuing to invest in original games.
 In 2016, Behaviour released Dead by Daylight, a multiplayer survival action horror game published by Sweden's Starbreeze.
-Dead by Daylight sold more than 1 million copies in its first two months and now has more than 50 million players worldwide.
-In 2018, Behaviour purchased the game’s publishing rights from Starbreeze for USD $16 million.
-Thanks in large part to the game’s success, Behaviour has seen its revenues grow from CAD $25 million in 2015 to CAD $225 million in 2021.
+Dead by Daylight sold more than 1 million copies in its first two months and by 2022 had more than 50 million players worldwide.
+In 2018, Behaviour purchased the game's publishing rights from Starbreeze for US$16 million.
+Thanks in large part to the game's success, Behaviour has seen its revenues grow from CAD $25 million in 2015 to CAD $225 million in 2021.

 In April 2022, Behaviour announced the opening of a new office in Toronto.
-The studio said the office will accommodate at least 50 employees working on projects across Behaviour’s three business units.

 In May 2022, it was announced Behaviour Interactive had acquired the Seattle-based game development studio Midwinter Entertainment.